Leaving a child in a hot car is a tragedy that is entirely preventable.

-According to estimates from San Francisco State University’s Department of Geosciences, since 1989 there have been at least 615 heatstroke deaths of children left in vehicles – that’s an average of 38 deaths per year with more than half of the total number involving children under the age of 2.
+According to estimates from San Francisco State University’s Department of Geosciences, there have been at least 615 heatstroke deaths of children left in vehicles since 1989.
+That’s an average of 38 deaths per year with more than half of the total number involving children under the age of two.

 Also, the National Highway Traffic Safety Administration claims heatstroke is the leading cause of non-crash, vehicle-related deaths for children under the age of 14.

-And, it doesn’t even have to be a scorching day for tragedy to strike, it can be relatively mild, noted Summers.
+It doesn’t even have to be a scorching day for tragedy to strike, it can be relatively mild.

 Heat is much more dangerous to children than it is to adults.

 "When left in a hot vehicle, a young child’s core body temperature may increase three to five times faster than that of an adult, which could cause permanent injury or even death," said Dr. Ronald Gross, chief, Trauma, Acute Care Surgery and Emergency Surgery Services at Baystate Medical Center.

 He noted heat stroke occurs when the core body temperature reaches 104 degrees Fahrenheit.
 Symptoms can include dizziness, disorientation, agitation, confusion, sluggishness, seizure, hot dry skin that is flushed but not sweaty, loss of consciousness, rapid heartbeat and hallucinations.